 This means that there may be other groups seated directly in front, behind or next to your booked seats.

 The theatre will continually be reviewing our guidelines for our audiences as information becomes available.
 The following guidelines currently apply to these performances:

 All customers are expected to wear a face covering at all times unless they are eating/drinking items purchased at the Theatre, unless they are medically exempt.
 If you have a medical exemption to wearing a face covering, please speak to a member of staff as you enter the Theatre and ask them to provide you with an exemption badge.

 All drinks and snacks can only be consumed whilst in your seat.

-Drinks and snacks will either be delivered to your seats or can be purchased from one of our bars
+Drinks and snacks can be purchased from one of our bars

 When you enter the Theatre please either wash or sanitise your hands.
 There are sanitising stations throughout the building and toilets on all levels of the Theatre.
 Please sanitise or wash your hands frequently.